isomorphic-git/isomorphic-git/docs/onAuth.md

 }
 ```

-If you are using a custom proxy server that has it's OWN authentication in addition to the destination authentication, you could inject it like so:
+If you are using a custom proxy server that has its own authentication in addition to the destination authentication, you could inject it like so:

 ```js
 let auth = {